ICRAR/aws-dingo/azure/Build DINGO Base - CentOS7 Azure.md

 ### CMake

 Casacore python has a dependence on Numpy, but CMake 3.13 (the default with CentOS7)
-can't read the dependence as it was intro - so after the first failure you need to edit CMakeLists.txt to require 3.15
+can't read the dependence as it was introduced in 3.14 - so after the first failure you need to edit CMakeLists.txt to require 3.15

 ```